Date posted: 16th June 2018

 Well that’s a question that can be answered, but not in one sentence.

 A double glazing salesperson is often derided within the media and sometimes for good reason.
 National double glazing firms employ commission only sales staff sometimes with minimal training on products as they largely supply just one or two ranges of windows.
 The majority of the training given to commission only sales people from larger double glazing companies is focused on sales tactics, like how to counter objections, sell finance and close the sale on the night.
 This is why they will usually insist that both parties (if you are married or have a partner) are present at the sales call.
 The easiest objection from the consumer is “I can’t place an order until I have approval from my partner”, so this is why you both have to be on the sales call.
+We are currently hiring an experienced double glazing sales representative if you're interested in joining the KJM team.

 A salesperson who spends a great deal of time “rubbishing” their opposition, maybe doing so to justify their sky high prices.
 Double glazing products certainly can differ, there is a vast range of different profile systems available on the market, some are better than others, have more insulating chambers or are able to accept larger triple glazed units for instance.
 Locking mechanisms can vary especially on doors.
 Cheap euro-cylinders typically imported from the Far East can easily be snapped with a pair of mole-grips, whilst a decent lock can withstand multiple attempts to snap or drill them out.
 Beware of the salesperson that tells you aluminium suffers from condensation or that timber rots, yes once again there are differences, a cheap softwood window will rot, whilst a softwood like Accoya can last for decades.
 All products regardless of material come with guarantees and routine maintenance guidelines to ensure long service life.
 Disregard anyone that tells you their products are maintenance free.
 It’s a term often used within our industry but the truth is no door or window is a totally maintenance free product.
 They will all require some form of cleaning, lubrication or adjustment at reasonable intervals during their lifecycle.